-Stay free if you only need up to 30 translated minutes per month and support for 10 core languages.
-Upgrade if you need unlimited translated minutes and custom glossary and terminology management.
+Stay free if you only need 30 minutes of translated meeting time per month and access to zoom, google meet, and teams integrations.
+Upgrade if you need everything in pro and team-wide glossary sharing and management.
 Most solo builders can start free.

 Why it matters: Translation accuracy can degrade with heavy accents, overlapping speakers, or poor audio quality — a limitation shared by all real-time ASR-based tools